itachi880/esay_mailer/README.md

 # esay_mailer Package

 This package provides a simple and robust solution for sending emails using various SMTP services.
-It supports file attachments, HTML templates, and JSX template compilation out of the box.
+It supports file attachments, HTML content, and JSX template compilation out of the box.

 ## Features